 In the case of this project, the areas of innovation being explored focus on products, packaging, consumer services, value chain design and relationships, integrity and traceability systems, and new business models and partnerships.

-The Centre for Global Food and Resources (GFAR)
+Project partners: The Centre for Global Food and Resources (GFAR)